Is Your Website Working For You?

 You should typically have three types of layouts for your website: one for the homepage, one for content pages, and one for form pages.
 For example, your homepage will have a different layout than a landing page, but your different landing pages will have the same layout.
 Keep the elements in these layouts constant.
 This will help keep your visitors from feeling lost.

 Using the Right Images

 Marketing Experiments performed a test comparing the use of stock photography versus real imagery on a website and each of their effects on lead generation.
 They found that photos of real people out-performed the stock photos by 95%.
 Why?
-Because stock images tend to be forced.
+Because stock images tend to be forced and unnatural.
 Take care to place meaningful images on your site.
 A picture is worth a thousand words, so make sure that your picture is saying the right things and not sending your visitors running.

 One of the biggest factors to keep visitors on your website is having a good, solid navigation system that supports all search preferences.
 In fact, more than three-quarters of survey respondents from a recent HubSpot study say that the most important element in website design is ease in finding information.

 If people can’t find what they are looking for, they will give up and leave.
 There’s too many other options out there for them to sit around burning time on a site they can’t navigate.
 To keep visitors from fleeing, a site’s navigation should:

 - Keep the structure of the primary navigation simple (and near the top of your page).